 What do narcissistic people actually feel?

-Although we can never honestly know what another feels, we can work from those few diagnosed narcissists who speak out, the nine characteristics of the disorder.
-The way in which they treat others, to draw an idea of how many narcissists genuinely feel.
+Although we can never honestly know what another feels, we can work from those few diagnosed narcissists who speak out, the nine characteristics of the disorder, and how they treat others, to draw an idea of how narcissists genuinely feel.

-When it comes to most forms of emotion that people normally feel narcissists at times, seem dead, yes they can put an amazing act on, they have learned from others what it looks like to portray healthy, positive emotions.
-However, a narcissist does not feel the usual empathy with regards to those around them, at least not in the way those who genuinely care for others do.
+When it comes to most forms of emotion that people normally feel narcissistic at times, seem dead, yes they can put on an amazing act, they have learned from others what it looks like to portray healthy, positive emotions.
+However, a narcissist does not feel the usual empathy concerning those around them, at least not in the way those who genuinely care for others do.

-Narcissists feel the harshness when people criticise them, often why they rage, or those passive-aggressive sulks and silent treatments.
-When criticised they feel threatened, why they then abuse others, devalue others, pull others down to feel better within themselves, they then bait others into reacting, so they can blame the other person for reacting to escape accountability for their own behaviour.
+Narcissists feel the harshness when people criticise them, often why they rage, or those passive-aggressive sulk and silent treatments.
+When they are criticised they feel threatened, why they then abuse others, devalue others, and pull others down to feel better within themselves, they then bait others into reacting, so they can blame the other person for reacting to escape taking responsibility for their own behaviour.

 They do not feel emotions like happiness, joy, sadness, empathy etc. Not in the same way we do, as they get these by exploiting others, by taking from others, by bringing those around them down, they feel a smugness, often why they smirk, that duper’s delight is their happiness, when they’ve got one over on someone.
 They have emotional paralysis.
 They do not feel sympathy for those around them.
 Only the woe is me for themselves.

 They see and learn from those around them what these emotions look like.
 They can engage and know what these feel like to you.
-They simply can not handle it within themselves.
+They simply can’t handle it within themselves.

 As for laughter, they will laugh along with others if it’s something they’ve said to make people laugh.
 Again they are aware of what laughter looks like, and what it means to others, so they know how to act.
 They get jealous of people around them are laughing because others told a joke, and not laughing at the narcissist’s remark, envious they’re not the centre of attention, envious they’re not getting all the praise; they hate seeing others get the praise they take it as criticism towards them and want it for themselves.

-Have you ever been on a lovely day out, someone else’s birthday party, all is going well then out of nowhere they’ll cause an argument or a scene over nothing because they feel envy that it’s not about them, that they’re not making everybody happy this is simply done to get a reaction and emotions from you.
+Have you ever been on a lovely day out, someone else’s birthday party and all is going well then out of nowhere they’ll cause an argument or a scene over nothing, it’s because they feel envy that it’s not about them, that they’re not making everybody happy this is simply done to get a reaction and emotions from you.
 So they themselves can gain their power back.

 Two sides to a narcissist after no contact.